 In the English taught bachelor's programme Applied Earth Sciences, you will study the part of the Earth system that strongly interacts with our living environment, namely the upper crust from a few kilometres depth up to the atmosphere.
 The engineers from this programme know how to secure our future sustainable energy supply and are needed for obtaining the critical raw materials for your phone, solar panels, windmills and batteries for our electric cars.
 They devise innovative solutions for, for example, CO2 storage, investigate how we can use geothermal heat to accelerate the energy transition and monitor our earth and climate using satellite data.

-The programme offers you a unique combination of engineering and earth sciences, and challenges you in the areas of mathematics, chemistry and physics.
-It's designed to deliver you the engineering skill set you need to find solutions for a more sustainable and environmentally friendly usage of the Earth's atmosphere, surface, and subsurface.
+The programme offers you a unique combination of earth sciences, engineering and challenges you in the areas of mathematics, chemistry and physics.

 I was determined to work on subjects which revolved around sustainability or the environment.
 AES was a perfect fit.
 I would certainly make the same decision again; especially now that the programme is focusing even more on the global challenges of today and the future!